ExtensityAI/symbolicai/README.md

 res = sym.compose()
 ```

 To configure an engine, we can use the `command` method.
-In this example, we will enable `verbose` mode, where the engine will print out what function it is executing and the parameters it is using.
+In this example, we will enable `verbose` mode, where the engine will print out what methods it is executing and the parameters it is using.
 This is useful for debugging purposes:

 ```python
 sym = Symbol('Hello World!')